Welcome to the mitochondrial DNA resource page where you’ll find everything you need to know – start to finish – including:

 Some people mistakenly think that mitochondrial DNA isn’t useful for genealogy.
 I’m here to testify that it’s not only useful, it’s amazing!
 Here are three stories from my own genealogy about how I’ve used mitochondrial DNA to learn more about my ancestors and in some cases, break right through brick walls.

 It’s not only your own mitochondrial DNA that’s important, but other family members too.
+I couldn’t have made these breakthroughs if someone ELSE hadn’t tested.

 My cousin tested her mitochondrial DNA to discover that her direct matrilineal ancestor was Native American, much to her surprise.
 The great news is that her ancestor is my ancestor too!